sagungargs15/sagungargs15.github.io/_posts/2024-10-11-oct24-btc-microstrategy-is-modern-berkeshire-hathway.md

 tags: microstrategy berkeshire-hathway accumulation bitcoin
 ---

+# Microstrategy is a modern version of Berkshire Hathway

 > Microstrategy is a modern version of Berkshire Hathway by accumulating Bitcoins instead of premium equity stocks

 # Parallels between the two